crytic/echidna/README.md

 * Generates inputs tailored to your actual code
 * Optional corpus collection, mutation and coverage guidance to find deeper bugs
 * Powered by [Slither](https://github.com/crytic/slither) to extract useful information before the fuzzing campaign
-* Full source code integration to identify which lines are covered after the fuzzing campaign
+* Source code integration to identify which lines are covered after the fuzzing campaign
 * Curses-based retro UI, text-only or JSON output
 * Automatic testcase minimization for quick triage
 * Seamless integration into the development workflow